shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 **Always, always, always simplify student-facing logistics.** When designing policies, procedures, and other student-facing documents, keep things simple - as simple as possible.
 The most critical example of this: exam logistics **should never exceed one page.** Here's an example of [what to do](https://cs161.org/exam), and [what not to do](https://docs.google.com/document/d/1TQojO7tDzQtGzuMAFiXIBwvEEmX_Z454b1yzvcrqzzc/edit).
 Both of these examples are from Fall 2021.

 During the early days of Zoom proctoring, proctoring policies sometimes exceeded ~12-17 pages (yes, this [really happened](https://www.reddit.com/r/berkeley/comments/j1rznd/excessive_zoom_proctoring_shouldnt_be_allowed/)).
-Creating excessive hoops for students to jump through distract from learning actual course content -- not to mention that we can achieve the same degree of effectiveness through a one-page policy.
+Creating excessive hoops for students to jump through distracts from actual course content -- not to mention that we can achieve the same degree of effectiveness through a one-page policy.

 **Make the exam-taking experience as smooth as possible.** Here are a few easy-to-catch things that we look for in our exams to make the experience better for our students:

 - If you're offering hybrid exams, pay close attention to equity across formats (e.g. limit short-answer questions to one sentence, so you're not giving fast typers a significant advantage).
 - When pre-testing, *print out the exam*.
 Sometimes, how pages line up influence the exam taking process (e.g. question on the front of a page, with the answer box on the back).
-- Make sure your exam's accessible to students who don't speak English as their first language.
-Try to stay away from using large words & big blocks of text.
-Keep sentences short & concise.
+- Try to stay away from using big, convoluted blocks of text.
+Keep sentences short & concise to ensure the focus remains on course material.

 **Exams shouldn't leave students feeling depressed.** Follow Dan Garcia's [tips on writing good exam questions](https://eecs.berkeley.edu/resources/gsis/current/prep).
 A few major recommendations –